DevOps-Represent/kubernetes-101/Setup-with-Google-Cloud.md

 ### Setting up a Cluster

-Type in the following command to create a single-node cluster called `devops-girls` (Feel free to use any cluster name!):
+Type in the following command to create a single-node cluster called `devops-rep` (Feel free to use any cluster name!):

 ```
-gcloud container clusters create devops-girls --num-nodes=1
+gcloud container clusters create devops-rep --num-nodes=1
 ```
 You'll see the following:

-`Creating cluster devops-girls in australia-southeast1-a...
+`Creating cluster devops-rep in australia-southeast1-a...
 Cluster is being health-checked...`

 Like the previous steps, this may take some time - so maybe make another cup of tea. ☕️